Soteria: Efficient Symbolic Execution as a Functional Library: Formalisation

 A simple example of a both $\mox$- and $\mux$-sound symbolic computation is \myinline{nondet}, which is sound with respect to the nondeterministic function that returns all values of the given sort.
-More complex symbolic computations are built by composing such simple symbolic computations using $\mathtt{bind}$ and $\mathtt{branch\_on}$.
+More complex symbolic computations are built by composing simple symbolic computations using $\mathtt{bind}$ and $\mathtt{branch\_on}$.
 We show that these two operations \emph{preserve} soundness.
-Specifically, \cref{thm:bind-branch-sound-app} (with its proof in \cref{app:formalisation}) states that \begin{enumerate*} \item composing two $\mode$-sound symbolic computations using $\mathtt{bind}$ yields an $\mode$-sound symbolic computation (this ensures the soundness of sequentially composing computations); and \item $\mathtt{branch\_on}$ is a symbolic lifting of the concrete \myinline{if...else...} construct. \end{enumerate*}
+Specifically, \cref{thm:bind-branch-sound-app} (proof in \ifbool{extendedversion}{\cref{app:formalisation}}{the extended version~\cite{extended-version}}) states that \begin{enumerate*} \item composing two $\mode$-sound symbolic computations using $\mathtt{bind}$ yields an $\mode$-sound symbolic computation (this ensures the soundness of sequentially composing computations); and \item $\mathtt{branch\_on}$ is a symbolic lifting of the concrete \myinline{if...else...}~construct. \end{enumerate*}

 \begin{theorem}[Soundness Preservation] For all $f, \symb{f}, g, \symb{g}, a, \symb{a}, b, \symb{b}$ and all modes $\mode \in \{ \mox, \mux \}$: \begin{enumerate} \item if $\symb{f} \soundwrtm f$ and $\symb{g} \soundwrtm g$, then $\symb{g} \fishop \symb{f} \soundwrtm g \fishop f$, where $p \fishop q \eqdef \lambda x.~ \mathtt{bind}~p(x)~q$, denoting the Kleisli composition (`fish') operator. \item Let $h \eqdef \mathtt{if}~b~\mathtt{then}~f~a~\mathtt{else}~g~a$ and $\symb{h}~(\symb{b}, \symb{a}) \eqdef \mathtt{branch\_on}~\symb{b}~(\symb{f}~\symb{a})~(\symb{g}~\symb{a})$.
 If $\mathtt{branch\_on}$ uses an $\mode$-approximate solver, $\symb{f} \soundwrtm f$ and $\symb{g} \soundwrtm g$, then $\symb{h} \soundwrtm h$. \end{enumerate} \end{theorem}